How do you know whether your business idea is good or bad?

 -Tips for getting over analysis paralysis

-Part 1: How do you distinguish between your own voice of fear, and voice of reason?
+Part 1: How do you distinguish between your own voice of fear, and your voice of reason?

 If you buy really well-made bread, it goes through a cycle.

 At first, it's delicious.
 It's likely to be crusty on the outside, soft on the inside.
 But keep it on your kitchen bench for a few days, and it starts to get hard.
 In a week, it's likely to get rock-hard and possibly get mouldy.
 The question to ask yourself at this point is: Did you buy bad bread?